-Combine poor quality Velcro with a hefty beam weight and you’ve got yourself one painful installation procedure.
-As for the syncing features, the LIFX Beam does support Razer Chroma, which offers game sync for a limited collection of titles.
+Combine poor quality Velcro with a hefty beam weight, and you’ve got yourself one painful installation procedure.
+As for the syncing features, the LIFX Beam supports Razer Chroma, which offers game sync for a limited collection of titles.
 If you have a razer mouse, keyboard, or other peripherals, LIFX Beam might be the best Nanoleaf alternative.
 Music sync is fairly good when using the Windows 10 app, but the experience is way worse when using the mobile apps due to a fairly high lag.

 The Beam works with Alexa, Google Assistant, Apple HomeKit, and Microsoft Cortana when it comes to the home assistant integration.
 You can activate the lights via voice, but the cool thing is that, depending on the assistant you’re using, you can program the lights to turn on based on a custom schedule or motion if you have motion detectors linked to an assistant.
 The lights can also change colors with the weather changes.
 Overall, the LIFX Beam is a pretty solid Nanoleaf alternative, with the high price being its biggest downside.